El Cajon Mountain Trail: San Diego’s “Toughest” Hike is Waiting for You

 The Coronado Islands are visible from El Cajon Mountain Trail.

 I can only imagine how it might look like at sunrise or sunset.
-Unfortunately, I’ll have to continue to imagine it because the park opens at 8 am and closes at sunset.
-For that reason, there will be no sunrise or sunset views from the summit for me.
+Unfortunately, I’ll have to continue to imagine it because the park is open from 8 am to sunset.
+So there are no sunrise or sunset views from the summit in the foreseeable future.
 I’ll have to look elsewhere for that.

 And so, the journey continues.